Ellora Caves, Kailasanatha Temple

 - Cave 12 (Tin Tal or Teen Thal – „three storeys”) – vihara, one of latest Buddhist structures here, with three storeys.
 Upper hall contains five large sculptures of bodhisattvas, hall is flanked by seven Buddhas.

-Built circa 550 – 780 AD (or 600 – 870 AD?), numbered from 13 to 29.
+Built sometimes around 550 – 780 AD (or 600 – 870 AD?), numbered from 13 to 29.
 Three oldest caves (17 – 29) were built during the time of earliest Kalachuri dynasty well before Rashtrakuta dynasty.
 The oldest are caves 28, 27.
 Ellora Hindu temples were created during the time of prosperity and serve as magnificent testimony to high achievements of Indian civilisation.

-- Cave 15 (Dasavatara - Cavern of the ten avatars) – built in the middle of 8th century, two floors.
+- Cave 15 (Dasavatara - Cavern of the ten avatars) – built in the middle of the 8th century, two floors.
 Upper floor contains some of the most exquisite carvings.
 Initially started as a Buddhist vihara – it was shaped like open court with free-standing monolithic mandapa with two-storeyed cave temple at the rear.
 Cave contains exquisite sculptural groups depicting scenes of Hindu religious motifs including panels with five of Vishnu’s ten incarnations – avatars.
 Contains also one of famous Hindu artworks – Shiva as Nataraja, the Cosmic Dancer.

 - Cave 22 (Nilkantha) – contains beautiful stone carvings.